emacsmirror/turtles/docs/source/tutorial.rst

 Screen Grabbing with Hello World
 --------------------------------

-To get started, let's create a test that creates a buffer, renders it and check the result:
+Let's write a test that creates a buffer, renders it and check the
+result:

 .. code-block:: elisp

-  (ert-deftest turtles-examples-hello-world ()
+  (turtles-ert-deftest turtles-examples-hello-world ()
-     ;; Start a secondary Emacs instance
-    (turtles-ert-test)

-    ;; From this point, everything runs in the secondary instance.
+    ;; The body of turtles-ert-deftest runs inside a ;; secondary Emacs instance.

     (ert-with-test-buffer ()
       (insert "hello, ") ; Fill in the buffer
       (insert (propertize "the " 'invisible t))